freifunk-gluon/gluon/docs/features/configmode.rst

 seconds.
 The device should reboot (all LEDs will turn off briefly) and Config Mode will be available.

+If you have access to the console of the node, there is the ``gluon-enter-setup-mode`` command, which reboots a node into Config Mode.

 Port Configuration
 ------------------